lina-x64/lina.sh/blog_posts/doublecounter-is-violating-your-privacy.md

 - The links themselves are non-public personal data, as they reveal associations only DoubleCounter has created and stored.

-By linking IDs, DoubleCounter processes personal data - full stop.
+By linking IDs, DoubleCounter processes personal data.
 GDPR compliance requires lawful justification (for example consent or legitimate interest, we'll come to that in a second!) for this practice.

 ![](/assets/blog/attached-id.png)